ethereum/web3.py/docs/internals.rst

 for web3 requests.
 Writing middleware is simple and extending from the base ``Web3Middleware`` class allows for overriding only the parts of the middleware that make sense for your use case.
-If all you need to do is modify the params before the request is made, you can override the ``process_request`` method, make the necessary tweaks to the params, and pass the arguments to the next element in the middleware stack.
-If processing the response is the only concern, only need to override the ``process_response`` method and return the response.
-You only need to override the methods that make sense for your use case since the base middleware class provides default implementations for all methods.
+If all you need to do is modify the params before the request is made, you can override the ``request_processor`` method, make the necessary tweaks to the params, and pass the arguments to the next element in the middleware stack.
+If processing the response is the only concern, you only need to override the ``response_processor`` method and return the response.

 .. code-block:: python